GiveMe30Dollars/lox-interpreter-bytecode/docs/external/00E_Overview.md

   **Off** by default.

 - **`OBJ_HEADER_COMPRESSION`**: Compresses the `Obj` header shared by all heap-allocated object types from 16 bytes to 8 bytes.
   *Assumes 64x host architecture.
-Assumes at most 48 little-endian bits is used for 64-bit pointers.*
+Assumes at most 48 little-endian bits used for 64-bit pointers.*
   **On** by default.

 - **`IS_FALSEY_EXTENDED`**: Enables `Number(0)`, `String("")` and inaccessible type `<empty>` to be evaluated as Boolean `false` for boolean operations.